bonsai-rx/docs/articles/reactive-visualizer.md

 ### Examples

-Use `Visualizer` to use the encapsulated workflow as a visualizer.
+Use `Visualizer` to use the encapsulated workflow as a visualizer without changing the elements in the original sequence.

 :::workflow
 ![Visualizer Example](../workflows/reactive-visualizer-example.bonsai)